smartsdk/dataModels/User/Activity/doc/spec.md

 The model is represents users activities using the following predicate structure: `(Actor, Verb, Object*, Target*)`, where `Object` and `Target` are optional.

 The `Actor` is identified by the attribute `refActor`, the `Verb` is identified by `activityType`, the `Object` is identified by `refObject`, and the `Target` is identified by `refTarget`.
 In generally it is assumed that the different part of the predicate are references to other NGSI entities, with the exception of the `Actor`.
-Within FIWARE, `refActor` could point to the end of the FIWARE Identity Manager, where FIWARE user profiles are stored.

 ## Data Model

-A JSON Schema corresponding to this data model can be found [here](https://smartsdk.github.io/dataModels/User/UserActivity/schema.json).
+A JSON Schema corresponding to this data model can be found [here](https://fiware.github.io/dataModels/User/UserActivity/schema.json).

 + `id` : Unique identifier.